shaunsmith/functionslab/3-2-NodeHello.md

 ## Clean up

 Congratulations!
-Now that you have verified your deployed function, you should clean up the trigger and function.
+Now that you have verified your deployed function, you may clean up the trigger and function.
 Leave the app as-is since we will reuse it in the next example.

 Refer to [Delete (Trigger, Function, App)](https://github.com/sachin-pikle/functionslab/wiki/Functions-Commands-Cheatsheet#delete-trigger-function-app) section.